1977 National Soccer League

 President: Joe Piccininni

 The NSL also operated with two divisions, a First Division and a Second Division.

 Referees included Paul Avis (Rexdale, Ontario), Bill Bouwmeester (Chatham, Ontario), Nevio Novacco (Chatham, Ontario), Charlie Haslem (London, Ontario) Frank Pavicic, Bill Divorski, Borge Devantier (Belle River, Ontario), Mimmo Calavretta and Phil Clarke (London, Ontario).

 The season opened with three games on Sunday April 24.
 At Lamport Stadium Italia defeated Panhellenic 3-0.
 Hamilton Italo-Canadians tied Serbian White Eagles 1-1.
 Windsor Stars beat Toronto Croatia 3-1 in front of 1,000 fans at Mic Mac Park in Windsor.

 First Portuguese opened their season on Wednesday April 27 with a 2-0 win over Hamilton Italo-Canadians.

+On June 24 they suffered their first defeat in 16 games when they lost to London City in London.
 On July 3 Panhellenic beat First Portuguese 5-0 in front of a season-record crowd of 5,000.

 The final league game of the 1977 season was played on Thursday October 6 when Hamilton Italo-Canadians beat Panhellenic 6-1.